Patons and Baldwins: Expansion

 By the mid-1930s, the company had establishments across Scotland and Northern England, including factories at Billingham and Jarrow, as well as in Canada, New Zealand, and a large factory in Launceston, Tasmania, Australia.
 The company branched out into various related lines of business, including the running of an angora rabbit farm in Staffordshire between 1932 and 1934, and the development of new products such as nylon and Terylene.

 In 1951, the headquarters of the business was relocated from Spring Hall, Halifax to a 140-acre site in Darlington, County Durham, where a single-storey factory employing 4,000 people was developed at a cost of £7.5 million.
 The factory had its own railway sidings and produced 113 tons of yarn every week.

 Demise of the business

 In 1961, the company was merged with J & P Coats Ltd. The Patons trademark is still in use today.
 Ownership passed from Coats plc to Mez Crafts and then in 2020 to DMC.

 The yarn production facility at Alloa was closed in 1999.
 The bulk of the surviving business records from the Alloa operation, together with some material from other factories, is now held by Clackmannanshire Archives in Alloa.

 The large factory in Launceston, Tasmania, Australia, a 35-acre site, employed over 2,000 people in the 1960s.
-The business was sold in the late 1980s, and by 1982 the factory employed 604 people.
-It passed through several owners until 1995 when it produced its last bail of yarn.
+By 1982 the factory employed 604 people.
+The business was sold in the late 1980s; it passed through several owners until 1995 when it produced its last bail of yarn.
 The factory closed on 31 July 1997.

+In Australia the Patons brand is manufactured by Wangaratta Woollen Mills in Victoria, and has been a heritage Australian brand since 1923.